-Snow may vanish in Mountain West with climate warming, study finds
+Snow may vanish for years at a time in Mountain West with climate warming

 Due to rising temperatures, the region has already lost 20 percent of its snowpack since the 1950s.
 That’s enough water to fill Lake Mead, the nation’s largest human-made reservoir.
-It stands to lose another half, and possibly more later this century, from the Rockies to the Sierra Nevada and into the Cascades of the Pacific Northwest, according to a literature synthesis conducted in the study leveraging dozens of peer-reviewed climate model projections.
+It stands to lose another half, and possibly more, later this century, from the Rockies to the Sierra Nevada and into the Cascades of the Pacific Northwest, according to a literature synthesis conducted in the study leveraging dozens of peer-reviewed climate model projections.

 The current snow situation in the West offers a preview of what the future may hold.
-Snow water equivalent, or the liquid water from snowpack, is much lower than normal in much of the western U.S. Snow cover across the nation is currently only at 6 percent—the lowest since records began in 2003.
+Snow water equivalent, or the liquid water from snowpack, is much lower than normal in much of the Western United States.
+Snow cover across the nation is only at 6 percent — the lowest since records began in 2003.

-Decades ahead, “[t]he potential for persistent low-to-no snow to disrupt the [Western US] water system is substantial, potentially even catastrophic,” the study authors write.
+Decades ahead, the “potential for persistent low-to-no snow to disrupt the [Western U.S.] water system is substantial, potentially even catastrophic,” the study’s authors write.

 Published in Nature Reviews Earth and Environment in October, the paper provides an overview of how Western snowpack has changed and what it will look like over the course of this century.